Admissions Information

 M.Arch 2+ Admissions Requirements

-Please use these guidelines if you undergraduate degree is in a field other than architecture.
+Please use these guidelines if your undergraduate degree is in a field other than architecture.

 Graduate Record Examination (GRE) scores are NOT required for the M.Arch, but if taken are recorded in the applicant’s record.